Data4Democracy/town-council/README.md

 At present, our focus is to develop the underlying scraping software/scripts for the database, but also welcome researchers/analysts interested in local politics and downstream analyses with the data.
 Possible later analyses might include:

-* Counting mentions of large organizations (lobbists, think-tanks, corporations) in local meetings.
+* Counting mentions of large organizations (lobbyist, think-tanks, corporations) in local meetings.
 * Mapping concern for state/national issues (e.g., Affordable Health Care for America Act) at high resolution by pairing with local demographic metadata (e.g., political affiliation, median income).

 ## Project Scope: